Password Manager with Local Storage: The Complete Guide to Offline Credential Vaults (2026)

 - Standalone password software — no browser extension, no web app, no Electron.
 A native desktop application for Linux and Windows.

-- No subscription — one-time license at €12.87.
-Same license covers Linux and Windows.
+- No subscription — free and open source.
+Available on both Linux and Windows.

 - Best way to store passwords offline — download, create a vault with a master password, start storing.
 No account, no sign-up, no configuration.